karthik24iyer/translationAdder/README.md

 Happens if there are any floating characters outside the given rows/columns in excel file and hence SheetReader fails to read file.
 Solution: Please ensure there aren't.

-* Unable to find locations of this application, translations file, or COMS root.
+* Unable to find locations of this application, translations file.
 Solution: Please refer config.properties for a giving the correct file path format.
 --------------------------------------------------------------------------------------------------------------------------------------